 Since its incorporation as a city in 1959, Sugar Land’s residents live in a master-planned community with many parks and recreational facilities, first-class shopping and medical facilities, and a safe environment, ranking as one of America’s safest cities since 2008.
 Sugar Land has been recognized as one of America’s Best Places to Live and has been named a Community of Respect by the Anti-Defamation League.

 For more information on Sugar Land's history, please visit the Sugar Land Heritage Foundation.
 Visitors can also visit the Sugar Land Heritage Museum & Visitor Center located in Imperial Sugar's old Container Warehouse.
 Admission is free and the museum's hours of operations are Tuesdays through Saturdays from 10 a.m. to 6 p.m.
-The museum is closed on Sundays.
+The museum is closed on Sunday and Monday.
 Visitors can read all about Sugar Land's past and see documents, maps, and equipment from the Imperial Sugar Refinery.
 Visitors will also be able to purchase books on Sugar Land and other Sugar Land branded items.